NREL/PV_ICE/README.md

 Contributing
 ============

-We need your help to make CE-MFC a great tool!
+We need your help to make PV-DEMICE a great tool!
-Please see the [Contributing page](http://CircularEconomy-MassFlowCalculator.readthedocs.io/en/stable/contributing.html) for more on how you can contribute.
+Please see the [Contributing page](http://PV-DEMICE.readthedocs.io/en/stable/contributing.html) for more on how you can contribute.
 The long-term success of CircularEconomy-MassFlowCalculator requires substantial community support.